Spanish Guitar Songs for Guitar – Free Sheet Music and TABs

 Today Francisco Tarrega is celebrated throughout the guitar world.
 Performers program his music in concerts worldwide.
-And guitarists of all levels continue to study his etudes, preludes, and large works.
+And classical guitarists of all levels continue to study his etudes, preludes, and large works.
 His charming style still resonates across the centuries.

 Joaquin Rodrigo was born in 1901 near Valencia, Spain.
 An accident left him blind in his childhood.
 He had a gift for music and didn’t let his visual ability impair his musical abilities.
 He began music lessons at the age of 6 and started to take composition and harmony lessons at the age of 16.